cadre/tcomb-builder/docs/lazy-template-provider.md

 are already available in this library.

-In this case, you can choose not to use `.setLazyTemplateFactory` and `LazyTemplateProvider`.
+In this case, you can choose not to use `.setLazyTemplateFactory` and `LazyTemplateInterface`.
 Instead, use `.setTemplateFactory` since the template is available on the client (no need for lazy evaluation).

-Alternatively, you may find it is easier to configure one `LazyTemplateProvider` on the client that is the single source of truth for all of your templates and still use `.setLazyTemplateFactory` for your client forms.
+Alternatively, you may find it is easier to create one instance of `LazyTemplateInterface` on the client that is the single source of truth for all your templates and still use `.setLazyTemplateFactory` for your client forms.
 However, it is still recommended that you not place single page forms in a shared library because it makes your code harder to understand and reuse.